adityagovindaraj/adityagovindaraj.github.io/advisory/fiduciary.md

 1. Clients can seek clarification to their query and are further entitled to make a complaint in writing, orally or telephonically.
 An email may be sent to me at <b>ADITYA [dot] INVEST[at]</i> OUTLOOK <i>[dot]</i> COM</b>.
 2. A letter may also be written with their query/complaint and posted at address mentioned in the Agreement Documentation given at time of client onboarding.
 3. Clients can write to the Investment Adviser at <b>ADITYA [dot] INVEST[at]</i> OUTLOOK <i>[dot]</i> COM</b>, if the Investor does not receive a response within 10 business days of writing to the Client Servicing Team.
 The client can expect a reply within 10 business days of approaching the Investment Advisor.
-4. In case you are not satisfied with our response you can lodge your grievance with SEBI at [SCORES](http://scores.gov.in) or you may also write to any of the offices of SEBI.
-SCORES may be accessed thorough SCORES mobile application as well, same can be downloaded from below [link](https://play.google.com/store/apps/details?id=com.ionicframework.sebi236330)
+4. In case you are not satisfied with our response you can lodge your grievance with SEBI at [SCORES ODR PORTAL](https://smartodr.in/login)

 ---